Amazon proposes a home robot that asks you questions when it’s confused

 The researchers compiled a data set containing 21,567 navigation instructions (14,025 of which were used for training; 1,020 for validation in seen environments; and 2,349 in unseen environments), with an instruction vocabulary consisting of around 3,100 words.
 They evaluated the robot on both its success rate and the number of steps taken, where “success” constituted a navigation error of less than 3 meters.

-The team reports that the robot managed to adjust dynamically to unclear and erroneous human responses, and that their proposed strategy was “substantially” more data-efficient compared to previously proposed pre-exploration techniques, where robots explore environments on their own.
-“We are among the first to introduce human-agent interaction in the instruction-based navigation task,” they wrote. “[This] data augmentation method … is useful in a continual learning scenario [because the] agent can improve its performance continually in customers’ home.”
+The team reports that the robot managed to adjust dynamically to unclear and erroneous human responses and that their proposed strategy was “substantially” more data-efficient than previously proposed pre-exploration techniques that involve robots exploring environments on their own.
+“We are among the first to introduce human-agent interaction in the instruction-based navigation task,” they wrote. “[This] data augmentation method … is useful in a continual learning scenario [because the] agent can improve its performance continually in customers’ home[s].”

 The work might inform Amazon’s long-rumored home robot, which Bloomberg described in a report last year as akin to the Echo Show — albeit with wheels.
-Code-named Vesta after the Roman goddess of the hearth, it’s said to pack far-field microphones and speakers that enable it to understand and respond to the thousands of commands Alexa recognizes, and to be able to navigate through homes using computer vision and techniques like simultaneous localization and mapping.
+Code-named Vesta after the Roman goddess of the hearth, it’s said to pack far-field microphones and speakers that enable it to understand and respond to the thousands of commands Alexa recognizes and to be able to navigate through homes using computer vision and techniques like simultaneous localization and mapping.